UWCHI/GROUP-1---CPE106L-4_E04/README.md

 # WELCOME!

-**GROUP 1 MEMBERS:**

-John Simon G. Dominguez
-Jersey Carlisle C. Estrella
+I am Jersey Carlisle C. Estrella
-Nathaniel Joseph C. Reynoso
-Mark Lester C. Uchi
+In this branch, you may see my individual output/s